xc017/web_stock/README.md

-# Stock Price Explorer — Streamlit App
+# Stock Price Web App

 This is a simple interactive **Streamlit web app** that allows users to input a stock symbol and a date range to view historical stock prices and basic company information.